April 2007 (Part 3)

 — Joe, Canada

 My sifu, Sifu Ho Fatt Nam, was small-sized but extremely agile and powerful.
 On some occasions I thought I would have caught him, but with a seemingly effortless twist, he turned the table on me.
-However, he had excellent control of his force, and we were never hurt.
+However, he had excellent control of his force, and I was never hurt.

 However, on one occasion, he poked a finger gently on my stomach, but the excruciating pain went deep inside.
 He did not notice I was in pain, he thought it was a gentle touch!